barn

 When Karin and I make the annual holiday pilgrimage home to visit family and pull into the driveway and turn off the car, one of us inevitably looks over at the other and says, “Tie a rope around my waist, I'm goin' in.”

-In 2024, many years after releasing our first holiday CD, we are still at it.
+In 2024, more than 25 years after releasing our first holiday CD, we are still at it.
 This year, we will be leaning into some harmonies and making an intimate but hopefully holy ruckus.
-It won’t be all Christmas music: we’ll certainly mix in tunes from many of our records along the way.
-But hopefully it’s still true: hopefully you haven’t heard anything quite like it.
+It won't be all Christmas music: we'll certainly mix in tunes from many of our records along the way.
+But hopefully it's still true: hopefully you haven't heard anything quite like it.

 Maybe a midnight snow will fall and turn each streetlight into its own private snow globe.
 Maybe, regardless of whatever reality Christmas brings, we'll hear a faint echo of a song once rumored to have been sung by angels, a song of peace on earth, goodwill toward all…